DHTMLX/docs-todolist/docs/api/rest_api/routes/Put_routes/Put_move.md

 The HTTP status code shows whether the request succeeds (response.status == 200) or fails (response.status == 500).

-In case of the success status, an empty JSON object is returned back.
+In case of the success status, an empty json object is returned.

 ---